 Notice how:

-- Temp 0: Same output every time
+- Temp 0: Same (or near-identical) output every time

 - Temp 0.5: Slight variations